All Episodes

 They're trying to figure out how to stop the uprising.

-The uprising will, of course, take place on election day.
+The uprising will, of course, take place on Election Day.

-ABC News, by the way, I'm told, has the Jackie O tapes, and they say ABC says that the tapes do not say anything that the UK Daily Mail says the tapes say.
+ABC News, by the way, I'm told, has the Jackie O tapes, and they say, ABC says that the tapes do not say anything that the UK Daily Mail says the tapes say.

-ABC says, nope, not one thing in there about her having affair with Holden or LBJ killing JFK.
+ABC says, nope, not one thing in there about her having an affair with Holden or LBJ killing JFK.

 None of that's in there.

-Two hours down and one exciting busy broadcast hour to go, ABC News says no truth to report that Jackie O'Nassis believed that LBJ was involved in the assassination of her husband.
+Two hours down and one exciting, busy broadcast hour to go, ABC News says no truth to report that Jackie O'Nassis believed that LBJ was involved in the assassination of her husband.